Haitian Vodou: The Haitian Revolution and the 19th century

 The Affaire de Bizoton of 1864.
-The murder and alleged cannibalization of a child by eight Vodou devotees caused a scandal worldwide and was taken as proof of the evil nature of Vodou.
+The murder and alleged cannibalization of a child by eight Vodou devotees caused a scandal worldwide.

-In Haitian lore, Vodou is often presented as having played a vital role in the Haitian Revolution, although scholars debate the extent to which this is true.
-According to legend, a Vodou ritual took place in Bois-Caïman on 14 August 1791 at which the participants swore to overthrow the slave owners before massacring local whites and sparking the Revolution.
-Although a popular tale in Haitian folklore, it has no historical evidence to support it.
-Moreover, two of the revolution's early leaders, Boukman and Francois Mackandal, were reputed to be powerful oungans.
-Amid growing rebellion, the French Emperor Napoleon Bonaparte ordered troops into the colony in 1801, but in 1803 the French conceded defeat and the rebel leader Jean-Jacques Dessalines proclaimed Saint-Domingue to be a new republic named Haiti.
+Although historians debate the veracity of such claims, Haitian folklore commonly presents Vodou as having played a vital role in the Haitian Revolution.
+According to legend, the Revolution was sparked by a 1791 Vodou ritual at Bois-Caïman, while the early revolutionaries Boukman and Francois Mackandal were oungans.
+Amid growing rebellion, France ordered troops into the colony in 1801, but conceded defeat in 1803, with rebel leader Jean-Jacques Dessalines proclaiming Saint-Domingue to be a new republic, Haiti.